tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 ### Even the most reasonable internal regulation established by Google translates into less profits.
 For example, stopping to associate ads with high economic value to potentially viral conspiracy videos means cutting a big slice of profit out.

-### That’s why we should not expect these concessions from companies themselves, if not as a result of campaigns, debates, analysis, and struggles.
+{{<colorblock color="secondary" text="That’s why we should not expect these concessions from companies themselves, if not as a result of campaigns, debates, analysis, and struggles.">}}

 ## How things can change, if many of us want it